AMNAALMGLY/amnaalmgly.github.io/_news/announcement_3.md

 inline: true
 ---

-Moved to Us to start my predoc at Stanford king center
+Moved to the US to start my predoc at Stanford king center